 As such, the game is extremely unpolished at the moment.
 Most visual assets are placeholders used for development.
 Therefore, the current aspect of the game is a far cry from what is intended for the release of the first version.

 The development can be followed by checking the dev log.

 Westward is played as a top-down 2D multiplayer RPG.
 Most actions are carried out by clicking (for moving, interacting…).
 The game proposes several traditional mechanics of adventure games: an inventory system, a set of character statistics that can be managed by using items and equipment, crafting and fights.

 In addition, it introduces another layer of gameplay on top of that, in the form of settlements that players have to build and manage.
 Settlements are collections of buildings built by the players.
 It is up to the players to decide what to build and where, and to gather the necessary material to do so.
 The complementary (or lack thereof) between buildings determines to what extent such a settlement will thrive and will be able to fulfill the needs of the players.

 Battles take place in a turn-based fashion.
 Once triggered, they define a battle area that can grow in size in the course of the battle.
 Anything stepping into the area will be dragged in the fight, making large multiplayer battles are possibility by jumping in to help others.
 This will play a key role for the defense of settlements against attacks from a hostile NPC civilization.

-PvP is currently not possible, battles only pitch players against wildlife at the moment.
+PvP is currently not possible, battles only pitch players against wildlife and the eneny civilization at the moment.